mezgoodle/bot_template/README.md

 <p align="center">
  🌟Hello everyone!
 This is the template for developing Telegram bots on Python with aiogram.🌟
 </p>

+## Quick message

+I recommend you look at the [template](https://github.com/mezgoodle/bot_template/tree/aiogramv3) for the third version of the aiogram and use it.

 ## Motivation :exclamation: